Raphael-Blaize/Raphael-Blaize/README.md

 - 👋 Hi, I’m Raphael-Blaize
 - 👀 I’m interested in Data sceince, Machine Learning and AI
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on Data science projects, kaggle, zindi
+- 💞️ I’m looking to collaborate on Data science projects
 - 📫 How to reach me ...

 <!---